Father of Seven

 Appeared in Today, Fall 2005

 I was asked to write this piece for Today, the University of Florida’s alumni magazine, not long after my last son was born.
 This was published in Fall 2005.
 Do the math to make the adjustments to bring the ages of the children up to date.
-Plus, I now have two granddaughters.
+Plus, I now have four granddaughters.
 And, oh yeah, I got divorced a second time.
 Other than that stuff, of course, it’s more or less the same.

 When I tell people I have seven children, their jaws drop, they stutter, they accuse me of pulling their legs, and some go off on semi-operatic rants, telling me it’s irresponsible to have so many children.
 Then they blame me for climate change, high gas prices and the upcoming nuclear war.